Invoca/developer-docs/source/api_documentation/network_integration/ringpools/index.rst

     - boolean (Default false)
     - Only applicable for `DELETE /ring_pools/<ring_pool_id>` API endpoint.
 When true, it deletes the linked :doc:`destinations <../customer_phone_numbers/index>` as well.
 When false, the destinations are kept as is.

+  * - allow_overflow
+    - boolean
+    - Determines what should happen if visitor traffic exceeds the pool size.
+When true, the RingPool will reserve one phone number for "overflow" and apply it to any additional visitors.
+When false, the destination phone number will not be replaced on the website.

+      This field can be passed with a value of true or false when creating a RingPool.
+If updating a RingPool, the field may be only be provided if the value is the same as when it was created (i.e. no change).
+If trying to change the value on an update request, the request will fail.

+      If not passed when creating a new RingPool, the RingPool will be created using the default setting of true.

 Endpoint:

 ``https://invoca.net/api/@@NETWORK_API_VERSION/<network_id>/advertisers/<advertiser_id_from_network>/advertiser_campaigns/<advertiser_campaign_id_from_network>/ring_pools/<ring_pool_id_from_network>.json``